The Milgram Experiment: Ideas in Psychology

 What is the Milgram Experiment?

 In 1963 Stanley Milgram set out on a psychological quest to understand the reasoning behind the violent genocide that occurred in World War II (Milgram, 1964).
 His experiment would go down in the annals of psychology as one of the most shocking and ground breaking experiment in history.
-By default I was assigned to study this experiment in great depth.
-It is through that study that I came to a conclusion that would shock Milgram himself.
+To understand the experiment first you have to understand the experiment structure.

 The Milgram experiment involved men between the ages of 25-40 from various backgrounds and social standing (Milgram, 1964).
 These men were solicited to participate in an experiment involving the effects of negative reinforcement on learning (Milgram, 1964).
 The participants were taken to a room with a research assistant, it was discussed who between two men would participate as the student and who would participate as the teacher.
 The trick was that the man picked as the student was an actor.
 The participants were always chosen as the teacher.